shelajev/lr-demo-answers-java/README.md

     ```bash
      $ ./build-versions.sh
      ```
+3. Make sure to include the required logging jars ``commons-logging-1.1.1.jar`` and ``jboss-logging-3.1.0.GA.jar`` into a global library directory of your application server (``lib`` directory for Tomcat).
+We can't package them with the web application since that would create permgen memory leaks.

+4. You might have to increase the heap and permgen memory settings for your Java runtime and web application server.
+For Tomcat you could do this for instance:

+    ```bash
+    export CATALINA_OPTS="-Xmx512Mb -XX:MaxPermSize=128m"
+    ```

-3. Upload all `lr-demo-answers-java-<version>.war` archives from the output directory to LiveRebel.
+5. Upload all `lr-demo-answers-java-<version>.war` archives from the output directory to LiveRebel.

 We have prepared a Vagrant box for Rebel Answers to make trying it out quick and easy.
 Follow the instructions at https://github.com/gbevin/lr-demo-provisioning (scroll down for Java environment instructions).